NauseatingBeans/Lore/README.md

 You may not:

 * Ask historians to verify the lore
-* Cite this repository in academic papers
+* Cite this repository in academic papers (unless absolutely necessary)
 * Hold the authors responsible for any brain damage sustained while reading

 ---